maudnals/blockchain/basics.md

 Arbitrary number than can be used only once

 ### Proof Of Work:
-Blockchain is a decentralized database, so it needs to be secured by properly incentivizing participants in the network.
+Blockchain is a decentralized database, so it needs to be secured by incentivizing participants in the network.

 This means:
-- financially rewarding participants that facilitate the goals of the network
+- reward participants that facilitate the goals of the network
-- making attackers waste money when they attack the network.
+- make attackers waste money.

 And securing the network this way is the job of the consensus algorithm.
 2 types of consensus algorithms:
-- proof of stake
+- proof of stake PoS
-- proof of work
+- proof of work PoW

 A miner:
 - verifies transactions